-In a nutshell e-commerce is the process of buying and selling of produce and products by electronic means such as by mobile applications and the Internet.
+In a nutshell, e-commerce is just the process of buying and selling produce by electronic means such as by mobile applications and the Internet.
 Ecommerce refers to both online retail as well as electronic transactions.
-Ecommerce has increased in popularity enormously in the last decades, and in ways, it is replacing traditional brick and mortar stores.
+Ecommerce has hugely increased in popularity over the last decades, and in ways, it's replacing traditional brick and mortar stores.

-Ecommerce allows you to buy and sell products on a global scale, twenty-four hours a day without having the same overheads as you would with a brick and mortar store.
-For the best marketing mix and the best conversion rate, an Ecommerce venture will also have a physical presence, this business is known as a click and mortar store.
+Ecommerce enables you to buy and sell products on a global scale, twenty-four hours a day without incurring the same overheads as you would with running a brick and mortar store.
+For the best marketing mix and the best conversion rate, an Ecommerce venture should also have a physical presence; this is better known as a click and mortar store.

-While most people think of ecommerce as the retail business to consumer (B2C) ecommerce, there are many other types of ecommerce.
+While most people think of ecommerce as business to consumer (B2C), there are many other types of ecommerce.
 These include online auction sites, internet banking, online ticketing and reservations, and business to business (B2B) transactions.
-Recently, the growth of ecommerce has expanded to sales from mobile devices, which is known as mcommerce, and is simply a subset of ecommerce.
+Recently, the growth of ecommerce has expanded to sales using mobile devices, which is commonly known as ‘m-commerce' and is simply a subset of ecommerce.

-Ecommerce has seen explosive growth over the past decade, and there are very good reasons to see why this has been the case.
-As the internet becomes ingrained in our daily lives and routines, acceptance of ecommerce continues to grow, and businesses are taking advantage of this.
+Why has ecommerce seen explosive growth over the past decade?
+As the internet becomes ingrained in our daily lives, acceptance of ecommerce continues to grow, and businesses are taking advantage of this.

-Whereas in the early 2000’s many people would feel quite skeptical about handing their card details over online, ecommerce transaction have become second nature now.
-SSL certificates, encryption and trustworthy external payment systems such Paypal, Worldpay and Skrill have helped improve people’s confidence and trust in e commerce.
+In the early 2000’s many people were skeptical about handing over their card details to an online retailer.
+Whereas, ecommerce transactions are now second nature.
+SSL certificates, encryption and reliable external payment systems such as Paypal, Worldpay, and Skrill have helped improve people’s confidence in e commerce.

 What Are the Benefits of E commerce?

-Gone are the days where you would need to hire a designer and a web developer to get your ecommerce company off the ground.
+Gone are the days where hiring a designer and a web developer to get your ecommerce company off the ground are necessary.

-Nowadays design templates and WYSIWYG systems allow people to put a store together in a matter of minutes.
+Nowadays design templates and WYSIWYG systems enable people to launch an ecommerce store in a matter of minutes.

-As a result of this people are reaping all the benefits that an ecommerce stores has to offer.
+As a result, people are reaping all the benefits ecommerce stores have to offer.

-Below are seven reasons that is ecommerce such an attractive to entrepreneurs:
+Below are seven reasons why ecommerce is such an attractive option for entrepreneurs:

-Global Reach – With a physical brick and mortar store you are limited geographically to reaching only the nearby markets.
-If you have a store in New York and want to also sell in New Jersey you’ll need to open more physical locations.
+Global Reach – With a physical brick and mortar store you're limited geographically to nearby markets, i.e., if you have a store in New York and want to also sell in New Jersey, you’ll need to open another physical location.

 Ecommerce doesn’t have this limitation.
-In fact, you can sell to anyone, anywhere in the world via an online ecommerce business.
+Instead, you can sell to anyone, anywhere in the world via your digital ecommerce business.

 Always Open – Physical businesses usually have limited hours, but an online ecommerce shop remains “open” 24 hours a day, seven days a week, 365 days a year.
-This is extremely convenient for customer and a great opportunity for merchants.
+This is hugely convenient for the customer and an excellent opportunity for merchants.

-Cost Savings – Ecommerce business have significantly lower operating costs compared with physical shops.
-There is no rent, no staff to hire and pay, and very little in the way of fixed operating costs.
-This makes a ecommerce business extremely competitive on price, which can increase market share dramatically.
+Cost Savings – Ecommerce businesses have significantly lower operating costs compared to physical shops.
+There's no rent, no staff to hire and pay, and very little in the way of fixed operating costs.
+This makes ecommerce stores extremely competitive on price, which usually increases the market share dramatically.

-Automated Inventory Management – It’s far easier to automate inventory management through the use of electronic online tools and third party vendors.
-This has been saving ecommerce businesses billions of dollars in inventory and operating costs.
+Automated Inventory Management – It’s far easier to automate inventory management through the use of electronic online tools and third-party vendors.
+This has saved ecommerce businesses billions of dollars in inventory and operating costs.

-Laser Targeted Marketing – Online merchants have the ability to collect an amazing amount of consumer data to ensure they are targeting the right people for their products.
+Laser Targeted Marketing – Online merchants can collect an amazing amount of consumer data to ensure they target the right people for their products.

-This lowers the cost of customer acquisition, and allows online business to remain extremely agile.
-Imagine being able to target just males between 18-24 years old who live in urban areas.
-That’s laser targeted marketing which you couldn’t get with just having a physical store.
+This lowers the cost of customer acquisition and allows ecommerce online businesses to remain extremely agile.
+Imagine being able to target just males between 18-24 years old, living in urban areas.
+That’s laser focused marketing for you- there's no way you'd get that with just a physical store.

-Niche Market Dominance – Because of the lower operating costs, the ability to target your exact type of customer as well as the benefit of global reach that an ecommerce website brings, this ensures that your company could be very profitable.
+Niche Market Dominance – Because of the lower operating costs, the ability to target your ideal customer, as well as reaching a global audience that an ecommerce website brings, this ensures your companies profitability.

-Location Independence – An ecommerce business owner is not tied to any one location when running their business.
-As long as you have a laptop and an internet connection you are able to run your business.
+Location Independence – An ecommerce business owner isn't tied to any one location when running their business.
+As long as you have a laptop and an internet connection you can run your ecommerce business.

 What are the challenges of Ecommerce?

-So in the interest of balance we thought we would present the potential pitfalls that you may encounter during the infancy of your ecommerce journey.
+So in the interest of balance, we thought we'd present the potential pitfalls you may encounter during the infancy of your ecommerce journey.

-Trust: Trust is a big word in ecommerce and can come in many different forms.
+Trust: Trust is a big word in ecommerce and comes in many different forms.

 - Can your potential customers trust you as a company?

-- Can they trust that your chosen payment gateway won’t fail them?
+- Can they trust your chosen payment gateway won’t fail them?

-- Can they trust that your products are of a good quality?
+- Can they trust your products are of good quality?

 A trusted payment solution such as Paypal can help instill confidence in people visiting your website.
-Using a review system such as Trustpilot or registering your website as a Google trust store are many ways to stop those potential barriers.
+Using a review system such as Trustpilot or registering your site as a Google trust store are just a few ways you can conquer these potential barriers.

-Technical issues: If you aren’t technologically minded and let’s be honest, you don’t have to be in order to start a store, you may run into some issues.
+Technical issues: If you aren’t technologically minded, and let’s be honest- you don’t have to be to start an online store, you may run into the following issues:

 - What happens if your payment solution stops working?

-- If you wanted to design a banner or adjust a graphic on your webstore, do you have web design experience?
+- If you wanted to design a banner or adjust a graphic on your website, do you have any web design experience?

-If you can’t fix these issues yourself then you may need to outsource.
-Fortunately ecommerce solutions such as Shopify, WooCommerce and BigCommerce have dedicated services available to you to help if these issues arise.
+If you can’t fix these issues yourself, you may need to outsource.
+Fortunately, ecommerce solutions such as Shopify, WooCommerce, and BigCommerce have dedicated services to help you out if these issues arise.

-Competitors: As the initial set up costs to start a ecommerce business are so small this is making it a saturated market.
-Therefore it’s vitally important that you do your research beforehand and find your niche.
+Competitors: As the initial set up costs associated with starting an ecommerce business are so small, this makes it a saturated market.
+Therefore it’s vitally important you do your research before you launch, and find your niche.

-No physical presence: Although this is improving with time, the fact that visitors cannot see or feel any of your products can be a downfall.
+No physical presence: Although this is improving with time, the fact that visitors can't see or feel any of your products can be a downfall.

 - Offer free returns